 At Mount Milligan, a key responsibility of the Community Sustainability Committee (CSC) is to allocate funding provided through the Mount Milligan Community Project Fund.
 The fund provides one-time grants of up to C$10,000 to support local community-based organizations working to build capacity in one or more of the following priority areas: education and training, health, environment, community (including economic development) and literacy.
 Mount Milligan’s CSC meetings are documented, and minutes are publicly available here.

-1 The 2019 figures include strategic community investments and donations across all our sites, including operations, care and maintenance projects, and development projects.
-Our strategic community investments and donations at Kumtor totalled US$1.35 million in 2019, compared to US$2.2 million in 2018.
-This decrease was due to Kumtor sponsoring the third annual World Nomad Games in 2018.
+1 The 2020 figures include strategic community investments and donations across all our sites, including operations, care and maintenance projects, and development projects.

 Mount Milligan also enters into strategic partnerships that contribute multi-year funding to local education and environmental initiatives.
 In 2018, Mount Milligan committed to three years of funding totalling C$45,000 to support a joint initiative between the local school district and the University of Northern British Columbia.
 The initiative will lead to the creation of an interactive, geospatial watershed portal and a series of co-learning activities for students, educators, and researchers, including more than 10 participating Indigenous groups.
 Mount Milligan also awards over C$15,000 in academic bursaries to local high school graduates each year.